han190/PE-Fortran/README.md

 ./clean_build.sh
 ```

-(The shell script is written for the GNU Fortran compiler, if you want to use the [Intel Fortran compiler](https://software.intel.com/en-us/fortran-compilers)you might have to write a build file yourself.)
+(The shell script is written for the GNU Fortran compiler, if you want to use the [Intel Fortran compiler](https://software.intel.com/en-us/fortran-compilers) you might have to write a build file yourself.)

 ## A very short introduction